Auyin111/Kaggle-NLP-Phrase-Matching-competition-/readme.md

 ___________________________________________________

-  1. Training Data:
+  1. Training Data: \n
     a.
-Support Google translate dataset augmentation (Only tried en + zh, not really working in the 1st try)
+Support Google translate dataset augmentation (Only tried en + zh, not really working in the 1st try) \n
     b.
-Group 2 context (short/medium/long) + mentioned groups (current not used, looking for the best way to use them)
+Group 2 context (short/medium/long) + mentioned groups (current not used, looking for the best way to use them) \n

   2. CustomModel:
     a.
 Multi Sampler Dropout